-Times to Ping Enter the number of times you wish to test the connection.
+Number to Ping Enter the number of times you wish to test the connection.
 The default is 5.

-Start to Ping To run the test, click this option.
+Start Test To run the test, click this button.
 The Ping screen shows if the test is successful.
 Click Close to return to the Diagnostics screen.
 Click Stop to stop the test.